gerekper/ganjaking/wp-content/plugins/premium-addons-pro/readme.txt

 = 1.0.7 =

-- New: Added Whatsapp Chat widget.
+- New: Added WhatsApp Chat widget.

 = 1.0.6 =